slaclab/model-composer-dsp-lib/docs/src/DspBlocks/TriggerDelay.rst

 Trigger Delay
 ===================================

+The triggerdelay detects a trigger signal and output a delayed trigger signal.
+Both in and out are boolean.
+The delay time is controlled through an 8bits unsigned register input cnt_top.
+Delay time is counted as  cnt_top*dspclk.

 Example of referring another page (Make sure you have read intro ":ref:`introduction`" before continuing)

 Example of displaying code